 But, whatever you do, don’t get sidetracked by dates when it comes to your computer security strategy.

 We do, sadly, seem to have a collective tendency to do this.

 For example, we wasted billions of dollars fretting over what might happen precisely at the start of 01 Jan 2000, instead of recognising that the Millennium Bug, such as it was, could affect date-related calculations in general, not just at the stroke of midnight.

 We speculated wildly that we might experience an IT meltdown 01 April 2009, when one of the variants of the the Conficker virus would start calling home.
 Somehow it wasn’t enough that the virus was already widespread, and continuing to spread and harm networks, largely through poor security practices.

-As Chester and I discussed in a podcast in November last year, it's all very well to have Cybersecurity Awareness Week (as Australia does each winter), or Cybersecurity Awareness Month (as in the USA).
-But if that's all we have, we're not doing much better for our collective health than we would by having an annual Stop Smoking Afternoon.
+As Chester and I discussed in a Chet Chat podcast, it’s all very well to have Cybersecurity Awareness Week (as Australia does each winter), or Cybersecurity Awareness Month (as in the USA).
+But if that’s all we have, we’re not doing much better for our collective health than we would by having an annual Stop Smoking Afternoon.

 "We need to be talking to our friends and family - and colleagues, and our bosses, and the people who work for us - all the time about security, because if we don't, the crooks are going to win....Every little step that each of us takes actually makes things much harder for the cybercrooks."

-So if you're going to make a New Year's Resolution for your business in 2012, take Chester's advice: Make IT Security your business!
+So if you’re going to set goals for your business in the coming year, take Chester’s advice: Make IT Security your business!